prateek-b10/Zomato_Data_Analysis/README.md

 ## 📋 Key Questions Explored
-1️⃣ How many restaurants allow online orders?\m
+1️⃣ How many restaurants allow online orders?

 2️⃣ How many restaurants offer table booking?

 3️⃣ Top 10 most voted restaurants

 4️⃣ Cost distribution for two people

 5️⃣ Highest cost restaurants

 ## 🔎📉 Key insights from the dashboard:

 ✅**Global Coverage:** Analyzed data from 9,542 restaurants spanning 139 cities and 15 countries.

 ✅**Cuisine Preferences:** Identified top cuisines, with North Indian, Chinese, and Fast Food dominating the market.

 ✅**Service Availability:**

    Only 1,158 restaurants offer booking services which is 12% of total restaurants.

    Just 2,451 provide online ordering which is 26% of total restaurants.

-✅**Cost categorization (Low, Medium, High, Luxury)** 79% are low-budget restaurants
+✅**Cost categorization (Low, Medium, High, Luxury)**

+   79% are low-budget restaurants

    Only 6% are luxury restaurants

 ✅**Market Dominance:**

-   📍**Country-wise:** India overwhelmingly leads with 8652 restaurants 📍**City-wise:** New Delhi alone hosts 5473 outlets ✅ **Online ordering** is more popular than table booking
+   📍**Country-wise:** India overwhelmingly leads with 8652 restaurants

+   📍**City-wise:** New Delhi alone hosts 5473 outlets

+✅ **Online ordering** is more popular than table booking